KoltesDigital/architect.cpp/Readme.md

 * `dot`: displays in [DOT](http://www.graphviz.org/)
 * `json`: parses and displays in [JSON](http://json.org/)

-Each of these formats can be opted out by editing `premake5.lua`.
+Each of these formats can be opted out for building the library by editing `premake5.lua`.
+When using the library, you need to define the corresponding constants to access the namespace definitions.

 ## Provided dependencies